rossmacarthur/dotfiles/docs/macos/workspace.md

 - Leave size options as the default.
 - Click "Add".

-Note: make sure you store the password in the login keychain.
+Unmount and mount the volume once making sure to select "Store password in keychain".

 ## Permanently mount it at `~/Workspace`